Metatab/metatab-js/README.md

 ```
 # Command line

-When the module is installed with `npm`, it also created an executable `metatab-js`, which can parse files from the shell:
+When the module is installed with `npm`, it also creates an executable `metatab-js`, which can parse files from the shell:

 ```bash
 $ metatab-js  https://raw.githubusercontent.com/CivicKnowledge/metatab-py/master/test-data/children.csv